mbanifawaz/eliteit-demo/structure.md

 **PAGE 5**
 About Us

-- Elite for IT Solutions is a Saudi-based technology startup providing innovative and scalable IT solutions.
+- Raqmiyah is a Saudi-based technology startup providing innovative and scalable IT solutions.
 - Whether you're starting small or planning for growth, we help you modernize, digitize, and thrive.

 ---